 Every client has unique needs and objectives they hope to achieve.
 With wealth management, we weigh your goals and risk tolerance while addressing your investment needs.

 Wealth management is only a portion of our process but it forms one of the 7 pillars that are cemented in a single foundation.
-There are many parts to wealth management but we dig into a few here including investment planning, accumulation, alternative investments, and asset allocation.
+There are many parts to wealth management but we dig into a few here including investment strategy and planning, accumulation, alternative investments, and asset allocation.

-As part of wealth management, investment planning requires a deep understanding of your tolerance for risk and behavioral tendencies.
-There is power in being able to define how much risk you want, how much you need to take in order to realize gains, and how much you actually have in your portfolio.
+As part of wealth management, investment planning requires a deep understanding of your tolerance for risk and behavioral tendencies, especially during periods of market volatility.
+There is power in being able to define how much risk you want, how much you need to take to realize gains, and how much you actually have in your portfolio.
 By quantifying that risk with a Risk Number, we can help you manage emotions, cognitive biases, and the natural tendency to take action during market volatility.

 Accumulation planning is an aspect of wealth management that requires different expertise than typical stock and bond portfolio implementation.
 Accumulation situations usually pertain to employer-related retirement plans and stock options, margin strategies, and real estate exchanges.
 The strategy also uses the power of tax deferral.
 Throughout our financial relationship, this is one among many strategies you may need as part of the Seven Pillars of Financial Success.